jhusain/compositional-functions/README.md

 # Compositional Functions

-The compositional function proposal is intended to allow for the composition of any async primitives that results in a single result.
+The composition function proposal is intended to allow for the composition of any async primitives that results in a single result.

-## Supporting Promise Composition with Compositional Functions
+## Promise Composition with a Composition Function

-Here is an example of compositional function used to produce a Promises:
+Here is an example of a composition function used to produce a Promise:

 ```JavaScript
 var getStockPrice = Promise function(name) {